GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     Note that after any restart of the WSGI application process, the WSGI application will need to be reloaded.
 This can mean that the first request received by a process after the process was restarted can be slower.
-If you WSGI application has a very high startup cost on CPU and time, it may not be a good idea to use the option.
+If your WSGI application has a very high startup cost on CPU and time, it may not be a good idea to use the option.

     See also the ``request-timeout`` option for forcing a process restart when requests block for a specified period of time.

-    Note that similar functionality to that of the ``request-timeout`` option, for forcing a restart when requests blocked, was part of what was implemented by the ``inactivity-timeout`` option.
-The request timeout was broken out into a separate feature in version 4.1.0 of mod_wsgi.

 .. _request-timeout: